mortennobel/cpp-cheatsheet/README.md

 // ... do some work
 auto to =                 // Get current time_point
   high_resolution_clock::now();
-using ms =                // Compute duration in milliseconds duration<float, milliseconds::period>;
+using ms =                // Define ms as floating point duration duration<float, milliseconds::period>;
-cout << duration_cast<ms>(to - from)
+                          // Compute duration in milliseconds cout << duration_cast<ms>(to - from)
   .count() << "ms";
 ```